People of Headington: Etheldreda Janet Laing (née Winkfield)

 The marriage duly took place on 23 July 1895, and the couple moved into Laing’s house at 6 Rawlinson Road, Oxford.
 The first of their two daughters was born there:

-- Janet Marian Laing (born in Oxford in 1897/8, birth registered first quarter of 1898)
+- Janet Marian Laing (born in Oxford on 18 January 1898).

 Life in Headington